Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: System Model

-We define \textit{acceptance} as the probability of accepting alternative or null hypothesis, i.e. probability of not getting the third outcome.
+We define \textit{acceptance} as the probability of accepting the test.
+Note that this corresponds to selecting one of the first two outcomes and excludes the third outcome.
 Hence, the acceptance for the state $\rho$ is

-The definition of acceptance in \eqref{eq: defArho} and \eqref{eq: defAsigma} gives a feeling that the higher the acceptance, the better the measurement is, as it corresponds to the probability of accepting at least one hypothesis.
-But, observe that the expression of acceptance consists of two terms: the probability of correct estimation and the error.
-Intuitively, we desire the probability of correct estimation to be as big as possible and the error as low as possible, hence a trade-off.
-Hence, our objective is to maximize acceptance only after minimizing the error, i.e., to find the measurement having the highest acceptance over all the measurements that have minimum error.
+It may seem from the definition of acceptance given in \eqref{eq: defArho} and \eqref{eq: defAsigma} that the higher acceptance leads to better measurement, as it corresponds to the probability of accepting at least one hypothesis.
+However, we can observe that the expression of acceptance consists of two terms: the probability of correct decision and the probability of error.
+Intuitively, we desire the probability of correct decision to be as large as possible and the error as low as possible, hence a trade-off.
+Hence, our objective is to maximize acceptance only after minimizing the error, i.e., to find the measurement with the highest acceptance over the set of all the measurements with the minimum error.